Charithaarigela/Charithaarigela/README.md

 ## 🎓 Education

-**Master of Science in Information Assurance and Cybersecurity** (Final Semester)
+**Master of Science in Information Assurance and Cybersecurity**
-Gannon University, Erie, PA | Expected May 2026
+Gannon University, Erie, PA | december 2025

 **Bachelor of Engineering in Electronics and Communication Engineering**
 JNTUH, Telangana, India | May 2024